-- 23. (1) Notwithstanding the provisions of section 22 (4), all Category 2, Category 3 and special consent applications must only be prepared and compiled by a professional person, being a Registered Planner, a person registered in terms of section 18(1)(a) of the Architectural Profession Act, or a person registered in terms of section 13(1)(d) of the Geomatics Professions Act as a Land Surveyor, or a person admitted to practice as an attorney in terms of the Attorneys Act, 1979 (Act No. 53 of 1979) or as an advocate in terms of the Advocates Act, 1964 (Act No. 74 of 1964) as amended, or under the direction or in association with such a person who is registered with his or her appropriate governing body. - (2) A person under whose direction or with whom a person has prepared an application for municipal planning as contemplated in subitem (1) must sign the application and by their signature assumes responsibility for the application, as if he or she has prepared the application himself or herself.
+- 23. (1) Notwithstanding the provisions of section 22 (4), applications for municipal planning approval must be prepared and compiled by a professional person, being a Registered Planner, a person registered in terms of section 18(1)(a) of the Architectural Profession Act, or a person registered in terms of section 13(1)(d) of the Geomatics Professions Act as a Land Surveyor, or a person admitted to practice as an attorney or as an advocate in terms of the Legal Practice Act No.28 of 2014, or under the direction or in association with such a person who is registered with his or her appropriate governing body. - (2) A person under whose direction or with whom a person has prepared an application for municipal planning as contemplated in subitem (1) must sign the application and by their signature assumes responsibility for the application, as if he or she has prepared the application himself or herself. - (3) Notwithstanding the provisions of subitem 23 (1) and (2), consent applications and development applications located outside the land use scheme that will not require specialist studies may be submitted by any person prescribed under By-law 22 (4).